 Truth is malleable, as The Invisible Guest does well to show.
 Each retelling of the same reality lay bare a piece of the puzzle, where changing perspectives transform a seemingly perfect picture.
-Just as everything appears to fall into place, writer-director Oriol Paulo shuffles the cards that he had been patiently playing.
-His resultant work is a masterclass on the rare artistry of an unpredictable and gratifying mystery thriller.
+Just as everything appears to fall into place, writer-director Oriol Paulo shuffles the cards that he has been patiently playing.
+The result is a masterclass on the rare artistry of an unpredictable and gratifying mystery thriller.

 6. Baby Driver (dir.
 Edgar Wright)

 Fifteen years later, an idea for a little-known music video germinated into one of the biggest, slickest joyrides of the year.
 Taking an all-American cast on a spin this time, Edgar Wright still puts forth his welcome brand of dry wit, mottled with specks of violence and dark humour.

 Be it for a dramatic car chase or the paltriest of actions, every scene plays to the addictive rhythm of a marvellous playlist, which includes Queen, The Damned, and The Jon Spencer Blues Explosion.
 If it isn’t the most fun this audiophile has had at the cinema in years. (review)

 5. Okja (dir.
 Bong Joon-ho)

 Following The Host and Snowpiercer, Bong Joon-ho’s films continue to explore the ethics of capitalism and the necessity of environmentalism.
 This time, the subject of sympathy is super-pig Okja.
 While an endearing pet to young Mija (Ahn Seo-hyun), Okja is but seen as a slab of genetically engineered meat to global slaughterhouses.